-Answering "What Are Your Leadership Examples?"
-In A Job Interview
+Answering "What Are Your Leadership Examples?" in an Interview

 "What are your leadership examples?" is a question that just about every person interviewing for a leadership or management position will have to answer.